cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Agree
         - answer: Strongly agree
   communication:
-    - statement: I use technology to communicate respectfully and safely with my staff.
+    - statement: 1.
+I use technology to communicate respectfully and safely with my staff.
       responses:
         - answer: Strongly agree
         - answer: Agree
         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
-    - statement: "My school has a culture of positively using online platforms and tools to communicate with each other. "
+    - statement: "2.
+My school has a culture of positively using online platforms and tools to communicate with each other. "
       responses:
         - answer: Strongly agree